fgonzalezr1998/n_en_raya/README.md

 ## Code Structure

-The code structure is composed by Two activities (MainActivity and GameActivity) and one fragment:
+The code structure is composed by Two activities (MainActivity and GameActivity) and one fragment (OptionsFragment):

 ### MainActivity: